OpsLevel/terraform-provider-opslevel/docs/resources/team.md

 - `group` (String) The group this team belongs to.
 Only accepts group's Alias
 - `last_updated` (String)
 - `manager_email` (String) The email of the user who manages the team.
+- `members` (Set of String) List of user emails that belong to the team.
+This list must contain the 'manager_email' value.
 - `responsibilities` (String) A description of what the team is responsible for.

 ### Read-Only